BuiTranDoan/CP3407---Advanced-Software-Engineering/README.md

 1. Submit link to your repository
 2. Download your github repository as a zip file and submit via LearnJCU.

 ## Team

 It is recommended to complete this assignment in a group of 2-4 students.
-1. Student 1
+1. Banyar Saw Thit
-2. Hein Htet Aung
+2. Bui Tran Doan
-3. Name 3
+3. Hein Htet Aung
-4. Name 4
+4. Zwe Nanda

 # Project planning BEFORE iteration-1, (see chapters 1-3)